joshrosso/serving-large-files/README.md

 1. **Responding with a stream or chunk of data.**

     This can depend on the HTTP version your client is using.
 Most clients / browsers today will be using HTTP2, but we need to be certain that we can pass data bank in chunks or some form of stream to the client.
-See the screenshot about that tells WGET it's NOT getting a length specified and it should expect an octet stream!
+See the screenshot about that tells wget it's NOT getting a length specified and it should expect an octet stream!

 ### Parallelism